Alluxio/alluxio/docs/en/api/FUSE-API.md

 ### Mount Alluxio-FUSE

-After having properly configured and started the alluxio cluster, and from the node where you wish to mount Alluxio, point a shell to your `$ALLUXIO_HOME` and run:
+After having properly configured and started the Alluxio cluster, and from the node where you wish to mount Alluxio, point a shell to your `$ALLUXIO_HOME` and run:

 ```bash
 $ integration/fuse/bin/alluxio-fuse mount mount_point [alluxio_path]
 ```

-This will spawn a background user-space java process (alluxio-fuse) that will mount the alluxio path specified at `alluxio_path` to the local file system on the specified `mount_point`.
+This will spawn a background user-space java process (alluxio-fuse) that will mount the Alluxio path specified at `alluxio_path` to the local file system on the specified `mount_point`.

-For example, the following command will mount the alluxio path `/people` to the folder `/mnt/people` in the local file system.
+For example, the following command will mount the Alluxio path `/people` to the folder `/mnt/people` in the local file system.

 ```bash